 This chapter introduces Enterprise Business Objects (EBOs) and explains what an EBO is and why you need an EBO to facilitate an integration.
-The chapter then introduces Enterprise Business Messages (EBMs) and discusses the architecture and usages as well as how the context-specific views of the EBO can be created.
+The chapter then introduces Enterprise Business Messages (EBMs) and discusses the architecture and usages and how the context-specific views of the EBO can be created.